Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Reinforcement Learning Approach

-The approach we propose in this article is based on the Multi-Actor-Attention-Critic (MAAC) \cite{iqbal2019actor} technique that allows to train multiple agents to pursue a collective goodness.
-MAAC has two remarkable advantages: (1) its critic part allows each agent to automatically consider observations and actions only from relevant agents (based on the idea of \textit{attention}), thus filtering out information not correlated to a performance improvement; (2) it trains decentralized policies with centrally-computed critics, which allows agents to use individual policies and independently apply them, once training is completed.
-Therefore, we have adapted this technique to our scenario.
+To effectively train the RL agents whose components have been designed in Sec. \ref{method}, we propose a learning framework in Sec.~\ref{implementation_issue}, based on a Multi-Actor-Attention-Critic (MAAC) approach \cite{iqbal2019actor}.
+The RL agents are trained to pursue a collective goodness, by leveraging two remarkable advantages: (1) its critic part allows each agent to automatically consider observations and actions only from relevant agents (based on the idea of \textit{attention}), thus filtering out information not correlated to a performance improvement; (2) it trains decentralized policies with centrally-computed critics, which allows agents to possess individual policies and independently apply them, once training is completed.

-The centralized critics can be computed at a central entity located at the IAB-donor, while actors are installed at IAB-nodes and associated to antenna panels.
-The distributed architecture relies on message exchanges between the IAB-donor and IAB-nodes through direct control-plane links, which can be established at FR1 frequencies.
-Message exchanges are required only during the training phase, leaving the operation phase with fully distributed policies.
-Note that, as we will show in the following, only a limited amount of information has to be exchanged during training to achieve good results.
-Considering our MARL-based approach, its architecture can be seen in Fig.~\ref{fig:com_coop_combined}(a).